Kellen Heard

-Kellen Heard (born October 17, 1985) is a former American football nose tackle.
-He played college football at Texas A&M, then transferred to the University of Memphis with his last year of eligibility.
+Kellen Heard (born October 17, 1985) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Texas A&M Aggies, then transferred to the Memphis Tigers with his last year of eligibility.

 Professional career

 Oakland Raiders

-After going undrafted in the 2010 NFL Draft, Heard signed with the Oakland Raiders as an undrafted free agent on April 30, 2010.
+After going undrafted in the 2010 NFL draft, Heard signed with the Oakland Raiders as an undrafted free agent on April 30, 2010.
 He was waived on September 4, 2010 and re-signed to the practice squad two days later.

 Buffalo Bills

 On December 11, 2010 Heard was signed off the Raiders practice Squad by the Buffalo Bills.

 St. Louis Rams

 Heard was claimed off waivers by the St. Louis Rams in September 2012.
 He was released by the Rams on November 14.

 Indianapolis Colts

 On November 27, 2012, Heard was signed by the Indianapolis Colts for undisclosed terms.
 On August 25, 2013, he was waived by the Colts.